MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/08-gen-ai-vision.md

     > \* Some Azure AI resources are constrained by regional model quotas.
 In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

-1. Select **Create** and wait for your project, including the Phi-4-multimodal-instruct model deployment you selected, to be created.
+1. Select **Create** and wait for your project, including the gpt-4o model deployment you selected, to be created.

-    > Note: Depending on your model selection you might receive additional prompts during the project creation process.
-Agree to the terms and finalize the deployment.
+    > <font color="red"><b>IMPORTANT</b>:</font> Depending on your available quota for gpt-4o models you might receive a additional prompt to deploy the model to a resource in a different region.
+If this happens, do so, using the default settings.
+Later in the exercise you will <b><u>not</u></b> be able to use the default project endpoint - you must use the model-specific target URI.

 1. When your project is created, your model will be displayed in the **Models + endpoints** page: